Sunflower (mathematics)

 A mathematical sunflower can be pictured as a flower.
 The kernel is the brown part, the intersection of every pair of sets.
 Each set of the sunflower is the union of a petal and the kernel.

-In the mathematical fields of set theory and extremal combinatorics, a sunflower or $\Delta$-system is a collection of sets in which all possible distinct pairs of sets share the same intersection.
+In the mathematical fields of set theory and extremal combinatorics, a sunflower or $\Delta$-system is a collection of sets in which the intersection of any two distinct sets is the same.
 This common intersection is called the kernel of the sunflower.

 The naming arises from a visual similarity to the botanical sunflower, arising when a Venn diagram of a sunflower set is arranged in an intuitive way.
 Suppose the shared elements of a sunflower set are clumped together at the centre of the diagram, and the nonshared elements are distributed in a circular pattern around the shared elements.
 Then when the Venn diagram is completed, the lobe-shaped subsets, which encircle the common elements and one or more unique elements, take on the appearance of the petals of a flower.

 The main research question arising in relation to sunflowers is: under what conditions does there exist a large sunflower (a sunflower with many sets) in a given collection of sets?
 The $\Delta$-lemma, sunflower lemma, and the Erdős-Rado sunflower conjecture give successively weaker conditions which would imply the existence of a large sunflower in a given collection, with the latter being one of the most famous open problems of extremal combinatorics.

 Formal definition

 Suppose $W$ is a set system over $U$, that is, a collection of subsets of a set $U$.
 The collection $W$ is a sunflower (or $\Delta$-system) if there is a subset $S$ of $U$ such that for each distinct $A$ and $B$ in $W$, we have $A \cap B = S$.
 In other words, a set system or collection of sets $W$ is a sunflower if all sets in $W$ share the same common subset of elements.

 An element in $U$ is either found in the common subset $S$ or else appears in at most one of the $W$ elements.
-No element of $U$ is shared by just some of the $W$ subset, but not others.
-Note that this intersection, $S$, may be empty; a collection of pairwise disjoint subsets is also a sunflower.
-Similarly, a collection of sets each containing the same elements is also trivially a sunflower.
+No element of $U$ is shared by just some of the $W$ subsets, but not others.

+Basic examples

+If $W$ contains 0, 1, or 2 subsets, then it is vacuously a sunflower.

+If $W$ contains disjoint subsets, then it is a sunflower, with an empty kernel.